open-life-science/ols-theme/README.md

 gem "ols-theme"
 ```

-And add this line to your Jekyll site's `_config.yml`:
+2. Add this line to your Jekyll site's `_config.yml`:

 ```yaml
 theme: ols-theme
 ```

-And then execute:
+3. Execute:
    $ bundle

 Or install it yourself as: